cogneon/lernos-achtsamkeit/README.md

-The lernOS Guide for You is part of [lernOS](https://lernos.org).
-The guide will help learners help to kick-start their self-directed lifelong learning process.
+The lernOS Guide ***Achtsamkeit 4.2 - Dein Weg ist das Ziel*** is part of [lernOS](https://lernos.org).
+The guide will help mindfulness learners help to kick-start their self-directed emergence to integrated mindfulness practices into their life.